This easy Chocolate Milkshake made with homemade chocolate syrup is thick and creamy with a killer chocolate flavor.

 Then pour into a glass and drink!
 If you want to see a more in-depth post on this, go check out my post How to Make a Milkshake Without a Blender.

 Want some more Chocolate Shake combos?
 Add some of these mix-ins to the base chocolate shake recipe to make something new.

 - Chocolate Peanut Butter Shake: Add 1 slightly heaping tablespoon of peanut butter before blending.

 - Chocolate Oreo Shake: Blend in 3 Oreos.
 Break an additional Oreo into pieces and drop crumbs over the top of the finished shake.

 - Chocolate Banana Shake: Add 1/2 to a whole banana, broken into pieces, to the shake before blending.
 Using frozen bananas will create an extra creamy shake.

-- If you only have chocolate ice cream, you can still use it to make a milkshake.
-Either omit the sauce and make a slightly less chocolatey (but quicker) shake.
-Or, use about half the chocolate sauce and then add more to taste if necessary.
+Sure.
+If all you have is chocolate ice cream, you can still use it to make a milkshake.
+Just follow the recipe below and either omit the chocolate sauce for a less chocolatey (but quicker) shake.
+Or use about half the chocolate sauce and then add more to taste if necessary.

 The Best Chocolate Milkshake

 - 1 tablespoon (14g) butter